My New Year’s resolution has always been to NOT make resolutions.

 I get that everyone has problems, but mine don’t ever seem to go away.
 They just compound.
 That’s what I mean by “stressing over what I do have”.

 I suppose I could make a resolution saying I’ll try to change things, to strive for better or something along those lines, but why bother.
-Talk is cheap.
-On the next January 1st any reflections (good or bad) will be the result of my fight, not a resolution.
+Words are words and talk is cheap.
+In my world, I’ll continue to fight the good fight, but I need the planets and stars to be aligned just right for anything to really change.

-So when people tell me “Happy New Year”, I AM optimistic, but I usually just respond with “we’ll see”.
+When people tell me “Happy New Year”, I AM optimistic, but I usually just politely respond with “we’ll see”.